NathanHartkopf/visca-control/README.md

 # visca-control
-A simple,JS class for open-loop control of Tenveo Brand VISCA protocol cameras
+A simple class for open-loop control of Tenveo Brand VISCA protocol cameras.

 Currently has:
 * Absolute and Relative Pan/Tilt Control